tmpfs/prism/README.md

 }
 ```

-### Component Options
+### Default Styles

-Components can declare processing options at a class level by declaring a static `styleOptions` function.
+Components can specify options at a class level by declaring a static `styleOptions` function which should return an object.

-#### Default Styles

-You can use `defaultStyles` to extend the default style behaviour (looking up a style declaration by class name) and supply default styles that are applied *before* the class level style.
+Use `defaultStyles` to extend the default style behaviour (looking up a style declaration by class name) and supply default styles that are applied *before* the class level style.

 ```javascript
 static styleOptions = ({styleSheet}) => {